 The city of Middletown, for instance, steered $3 million of its $11.3 million to the overhaul of a historic, 19th century train station, once slated for demolition but now expected to house a day care program for low-income families and other services.

 “It’s a gateway into the city, and it’s been a symbol of urban decay in our city for maybe the last 20 years,” Mayor Joe DeStefano said of the dilapidated O&W station.

 The ARPA funds will cover only part of the $11.7 million rehabilitation cost, but made the project possible and paved the way for other grants that followed.
 Without those pandemic funds, DeStefano said, the city likely would have spent more than $1 million to demolish the train station.

-Some recipients chose to fund upcoming expenses that local taxpayers would have borne, like renovations or water and sewer lines.
+Some recipients chose to fund upcoming expenses that local taxpayers would have borne, like renovations or water and sewer lines, which may need services such as hydro flushing sewer lines.
 Sullivan County took the simple route, splitting the first half of its $15 million two ways: half for road repairs and half for building upgrades at SUNY Sullivan.

 Others, such as Ulster, seized a chance to do big things they otherwise couldn’t afford.

 Rochester has committed nearly $129 million of its $202 million allotment to an array of infrastructure, parks and housing projects.
 But the logjam of capital projects has the administration assessing what can be done on time, and whether to re-appropriate some of those dollars.